 Benefits Packages- Done

-Even after burning midnight oil and leaving no stone unturned, top quality candidates either don’t turn up for the job or worse, slip-off after attending the entire hiring process, probably sensing the place isn’t suited to their needs.
+Even after burning the midnight oil and leaving no stone unturned, top quality candidates either don’t turn up for the job or worse, slip-off after attending the entire hiring process, probably sensing the place isn’t suited to their needs.
 Quite Frustrating, Right?

 The War for Top Talent